molo1134/splat-scripts/README.md

 Parameters are as follows:

-* NAME: used to uniquely name files
+* `NAME`: used to uniquely name files
-* CALL: will be labeled onto the map
+* `CALL`: will be labeled onto the map
-* LAT: latitude, decimal degrees
+* `LAT`: latitude, decimal degrees
-* LON: longitude, decimal degrees (East is positive)
+* `LON`: longitude, decimal degrees (East is positive)
-* HTAGL: height above ground level -- without units the default is in feet; use a "m" suffix for meters
+* `HTAGL`: height above ground level -- without units the default is in feet;
+  use a "m" suffix for meters
-* ERP: effective radiated power in Watts -- be sure you take feedline loss and antenna gain into account; enter ERP="0" to produce path loss plots
+* `ERP`: effective radiated power in Watts -- be sure you take feedline loss and antenna gain into account; enter ERP="0" to produce path loss plots
-* FREQMHZ: frequency in MHz
+* `FREQMHZ`: frequency in MHz

 ## Output